-If you answer YES to ANY of the following AT RISK questions your child is more likely to have lead poisoniong.
+If you answer YES to ANY of the following AT RISK questions your child is more likely to have an elevated blood lead level.

 - Does your child live in or regularly visit a house or child care center built before 1978?

-- Does your child have a brother, sister or playmate who has been lead poisoned?
+- Does your child have a sibling or playmate who has an elevated blood lead level?

-- Does your child frequently come in contact with a person who has has a hobby that uses lead like stained glass, fishing or reloading ammunition?
+- Does your child frequently come in contact with a person who has has a hobby that uses lead, such as stained glass, fishing or reloading ammunition?

 - Is your child a recent immigrant from a country where the use of lead in consumer products is not restricted?

 - Is your child a member of a minority group?

 - Is your child enrolled in Hoosier Healthwise (Medicaid)?